AerisG222/maw-migrate-media/README.md

 The following tools will help manage different parts of the restructuring of the media.

-## MaW DB Migrate Tool
+## Step 1: MaWDbMigrate

 Silly little tool to migrate data to new schema.

-## MawMediaMigrate
+## Step 2: MawMediaMigrate

 Tool to move / rename / resize files to the new structure and sizes.
-Will likely rescale images to new dimensions in avif Will likely rescale videos to new dimensions in av1

-## MawExifExport

-Runs exiftool for all 'src' media to export a json file to be later loaded into the new media database
+This also runs exiftool for all 'src' media to export a json file to be later loaded into the new media database

-## MawExifImport
+## Step 3: MawMediaSqlUpdate

-TBD - Tool to import exif json documents into pg
+Tool to update database based on results of the media migration tool.